 “Look at the information your insurance company is sending you, and if you have a question, talk to your insurance company and agent,” she said.

 Of course, if you are content and feel that your current plan will meet your needs this year, you don’t need to do anything.
 Or if you decide to keep your Medicare Advantage plan but need additional coverage, Short-Term Care insurance, Hospital Indemnity, First Diagnosis Cancer, and Dental, Vision, and Hearing (DVH) insurance can help round out your coverage needs.

 Similarly, if you switch to Original Medicare, Medico’s Medicare Supplement and DVH insurance can complement your new plan.
-Please call (888) 755-3066 or click the button below to learn which insurance best fills in your coverage gaps.
+Please call 888-755-3066 or request a free quote to learn which insurance best fills in your coverage gaps.